li2109/langtorch/README.md

 ## 👥 Contribution
 If you would like to contribute, please open a discussion and let's discuss there.

-Step 1: Open an discussion about your idea
+Step 1: Open a discussion about your idea

 Step 2: Draft your PR and assign the maintainer as reviewr